aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dependency-injection-di/README.md

 ### Context

-Often times as application grows, there's a need to extract group some common functionalities to apply to multiple classes.
-There are many ways/techniques to do this, e.g mixin, decorator or sub classing.
-When working in class based application, subclassing is the more one commonly seen technique.
+Often times as application grows, there's a need to extract & group some common functionalities to apply to multiple classes.
+There are many ways/techniques to do this, e.g mixin, decorator, sub classing etc....
+When working in class based applications, subclassing is the more one commonly seen technique.
 Normally there would be a base class that requires a set of parameters during its construction, and provides a certain set of behaviors.
 In order to provide the base class the set of parameters it needs during construction, we have to pass those from the constructor of the subclass.
-Dependency injection cannot help in this case as it won't be able to call the base call constructor to provide (or "inject") its required dependencies.
+Constructor dependency injection cannot help in this case as it won't be able to call the base call constructor to provide (or "inject") its required dependencies.
 The following example won't work:

 ```typescript